Ericsson/codechecker/config/config.md

 # Package configuration

 ### Checker labels
-`checker_labels.json` file contains a labels to the checkers which describe some properties, such as profile, guideline, severity, etc.
+`checker/labels` directory contains the labels to the checkers which describe some properties, such as profile, guideline, severity, etc.

 Current labels are: